 We are part of the Collection & Content Services department, and we are here for you as you seek to purchase materials such as books, ebooks, DVDs, journals, ejournals, and any other resources that will help support your teaching and research.

 If you're looking for your library subject liaison, click on this link and use the dropdown menu to select your discipline.
 Click your liaison's photo for contact information.

 What Does it All Mean?

 Firm orders - These are orders for specific titles that are paid for out of each department's individual budget.
-Titles are selected by departmental faculty and submitted to library liaisons, who then approve the purchase and submit to the Acquisitions Manager, who places the orders with the vendor.
+Titles are selected by departmental faculty and submitted to library liaisons, who then approve the purchase and submit to the Acquisitions & Resource Management Services department who place the orders with the vendor.
 Visit the Firm Orders tab for more detailed information.

 Journals & Databases - Staff can request databases and serials to be included in our collection.
 Database and serial requests are reviewed by a committee once a year and are evaluated for quality and appropriateness for our collection.